ernstlab/ChromGene/README.md

 ### 1. Create ChromGene binary files
 #### 1a.
 Download or generate ChromHMM binarized mark files
+This follows the process described at (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5945550/).
 This is a tab-delimited text file of the format:
 ```
 E003    chrX
 DNase   H3K27ac H3K9ac  ...
 H2A.Z